 WHAT IS THE FREQUENCY OF THE PROGRAMS?

-Each Lumiere Program is run at least thrice a year, with most programs having a Spring, Summer, Fall and Winter session.
+Each Lumiere Program is run at least four times a year,with Spring, Summer, Fall and Winter sessions.

 You can find more details on the dates and applications deadlines here.

 The learning coordinator will initially connect you and your research mentor together over email or another mutually agreed upon platform.
 We then ask that you and the research mentor coordinate directly to find a mutually agreeable time weekly for the following eight weeks.
 The research mentor will then send an invite to the student and include a personal Zoom link.
 For any issues, please contact the learning coordinator.

 WHAT IF I WANT TO CHANGE MY RESEARCH QUESTION LATE IN THE PROGRAM?

 A student may wish to change their topic of interest late into the program.
 If this is the case, we encourage the research mentor and the student to assess whether it will be feasible to address that area in the time remaining and to develop a plan to execute on it.
 If it is not possible, then either the research mentor and student should continue on the agreed-upon topic or an extension of the course may be required.
 In any case of confusion, contact the learning coordinator.